rodrigobaron/quick-deploy/examples/sklearn/README.md

 # SKLearn Iris Classifier

-In this example we'll cover the deployment of an `RandomForestClassifier` for the classical `Iris` dataset to demonstrate the how is easy move machine learning model to a production ready soluction using **Quick-Deploy**.
+In this example we'll cover the deployment of an `RandomForestClassifier` for the classical `Iris` dataset to demonstrate how easy is move machine learning model to a production ready soluction using **Quick-Deploy**.

 ## Install